 The Beaulieu River team work hard to ensure all visitors and vessels remain safe when using the river.
 Please help us to achieve this by observing the following safety rules.

-- Please do not moor onto navigation buoys, beacons or marks.
+- mooring onto navigation buoys, beacons or marks.

-- Underwater diving activities are not allowed without permission from the Harbour Master.
+- underwater diving activities without permission from the Harbour Master.

-- If arriving from outside the UK with animals on board, you must have the correct paperwork from an authorised port of entry before using the river.
+- from outside the UK you must call the National Yachtline (0300 123 20212) on arrival in the UK.
+If you have animals on board, you must have the correct paperwork from an authorised port of entry before using the river.

-- In a man overboard situation, call for help and then try to assist but without putting yourself in dancer.
+- in a man overboard situation, call for help and then try to assist but without putting yourself in danger.
 There are emergency ladders on all marina and river pontoons.
+Call channel 68.